 Numerous industrial interests want the EU to stop leading, to take fewer new initiatives to protect Europeans and their environment, or at least to adopt the same rules as North America.

 The latest generation of trade deals is a good example.
 There is nothing inherently bad about trade, but as many tariffs are already low, negotiations have shifted towards a broader set of issues such as rule-making, investment and regulatory cooperation, among others.
 The EU-Canada deal (CETA) is the first trade agreement introducing EU-wide investment protection.
-The controversial investor-state dispute settlement (ISDS), in the meantime re-branded into the Investment Court System (ICS), which is now being absorbed into a new Multilateral Investment Court (MIC).
+The controversial investor-state dispute settlement (ISDS) has in the meantime been re-branded into the Investment Court System (ICS), which is now being absorbed into a new Multilateral Investment Court (MIC).
 However, it still allows foreign investors to bypass normal courts and directly sue European governments in investment arbitration panels.
 The extraorbitant sums claimed by investors under similar systems may lead to a ‘fright to regulate’ on the part of governments.
-A main objective of the EU-US deal (TTIP) is to align as many EU and US regulations as possible and prevent new differences from popping up.
-Such new clauses can severely hamper the ability of the EU and its governments to act in the public interest.
+A main objective of the EU-US deal (TTIP), currently on hold, is to align as many EU and US regulations as possible and prevent new differences from popping up.
+Such measures can severely hamper the ability of the EU and its governments to act in the public interest.

 There are also numerous internal pressures trying to slow down lawmaking in the public interest.
 Incessant and increasingly successful calls from industry and some member states are resulting in demands for deregulation and a more ‘slim-line’ Europe.
 This has triggered the Regulatory Fitness and Performance (‘REFIT’) programme and a so-called ‘Better Regulation’ package that drowns the lawmaking process itself in red tape by introducing new obstacles for EU action.
 Initiatives like the REFIT Platform are heavily business influenced and carry the risk for watering down environmental legislation instead of improving it.